-2110498 Special Problems in Computer Engineering II 3(2-3-4)

-A study of investigation of special problems assigned by the instructor with the consent of the head of department.
-The work must be completed within one semester.
+2110498 Special Problems in Computer Engineering II 3(2-3-4) Condition : Senior Standing or Consent of instructor must be completed within one semester.
 A written report, a copy of which is to be kept by the department, is required and an oral examination must be taken.